What 'special educational needs' means

 - you can help your child

-If your child's school agrees that he or she has special needs in some areas, they will adopt a step-by-step approach to meeting these.
+If the school agrees your child has special needs in some areas, they'll use a step-by-step approach to meeting these.

 - Special educational needs: a step-by-step approach